1 / 10

 Overall verdict on the Skoda Karoq

-Unlike the Yeti, the exterior styling is rather conservative.
-It looks upmarket, but fails to stand out compared with its sportier rivals.
-On the plus side it’s more comfortable than the Yeti and has a higher quality interior than that car ever did.
+It's also more comfortable than the Yeti and has an interior that could put much more expensive rivals to shame.
 If you want a relaxing, sensible (and sensibly priced) crossover, the Karoq is one of the best in the business.

 It has tonnes of passenger space, whether you're sat in the front or the back.
 And while a few rivals are better for carrying five adults, almost none can beat it for clever on-board storage or load-lugging capacity.

-That's because the higher trims come with the VarioFlex seats.
-These slide and recline individually, fold down in a flexible 40/20/40 configuration and can even been totally removed to free up a van-like 1810 litre capacity.
+That's because the higher trims come with clever 'VarioFlex' seats.
+These slide and recline individually, fold down in a flexible 40/20/40 configuration and can even be totally removed to free up a van-like 1810 litre capacity.
 The downside is that the seats are really heavy, so you won't be taking them in and out often.
 Still, knowing you have the flexibility to stack it to the roof when needed definitely adds another feather to the Skoda's cap.

 Kicking the range off is the 1.0-litre three-cylinder TSI petrol with 115PS but there’s also a 1.5-litre that is a lot quicker (but just as efficient) and a range-topping 2.0-litre with 190PS.
 We think most buyers will be best off with the 1.5 TSI.
 It's a smooth quiet engine, with enough urge to overtake and make relaxed progress.
 There were issues with this engine early in its life but Volkswagen assures us these have been solved.